aminch/bmc64-pcb/README.md

 For the first run of BMC64 you will need to switch the keyboard into BMC64 mode by pressing `RUN/STOP + F3`.
 (For details see: [C64P Readme](https://github.com/aminch/c64p))

+**Note:** This is a basic PCB.
+It's designed only for use with the BMC64 emulator, it's not recommended to use any other software on your Raspberry Pi 3B+ when using this PCB.
+See disclaimer below.

 ## History

 ### 1.2